openfisca/openfisca-survey-manager/README.md

 To initilalise your `config.ini` file:

   1. Copy its template file [config_template.ini](openfisca_survey_manager/config_files_templates/config_template.ini) to your configuration directory and rename it to `config.ini`.
   Ex: `/your/path/.config/openfisca-survey-manager/config.ini`.

-  2. Define a `collections_directory` path to set your output description.
+  2. Define a `collections_directory` path where the SurveyManager will generate your survey inputs and outputs JSON description.
+  Ex: `/.../openfisca-survey-manager/transformed_housing_survey`
+  For a `housing_survey`, you will get a `/.../openfisca-survey-manager/transformed_housing_survey/housing_survey.json` file.

   3. Define an `output_directory` where the generated HDF file will be registered.
+    This directory could be a sub-directory of your `collections_directory`.

   4. Define a `tmp_directory` that will store temporay calculation results.
 Its content will be deleted at the end of the calculation.
+    This directory could be a sub-directory of your `collections_directory`.

 Your `config.ini` file should look similar to this: